-Notice of Annual Meeting of Shareholders to be held on October 11, 2011
+Notice of Annual Meeting of Shareholders to be held on October 9, 2012

-The Annual Meeting of Shareholders of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Radisson Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Tuesday, October 11, 2011, at 8:00 a.m. local time, for the following purposes:
+The Annual Meeting of Shareholders of STRATTEC SECURITY CORPORATION, a Wisconsin corporation (the "Corporation" or "STRATTEC"), will be held at the Radisson Hotel, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Tuesday, October 9, 2012, at 8:00 a.m. local time, for the following purposes:

 - 1. To elect two directors to serve for a three-year term. - 2.
 To approve a non-binding advisory proposal on executive compensation. - 3.
-To approve a non-binding advisory proposal on the frequency of future advisory votes on executive compensation. - 4.
 To take action with respect to any other matters that may be properly brought before the meeting and that might be considered by the shareholders of a Wisconsin corporation at their Annual Meeting.